 Getting to Know npm install --save

-Command Description
+Command | Description |

-npm init -y Initializes a new Node.js project with default settings.
+npm init -y | Sets up a new Node.js project using default defaults. |

-npm install express --save Installs the Express.js package and adds it as a dependency in package.json (deprecated).
+npm install express --save | Installs Express.js and installs it as a dependency to package.json (deprecated). |

-npm install express Installs the Express.js package and automatically adds it as a dependency in package.json (modern method).
+npm install express | Installs Express.js and adds it as a dependency to package.json (modern way). |

-const express = require('express'); Imports the Express.js module to be used in the application.
+const express = require('express'); | Imports the Express.js module for usage in the application. |

-const app = express(); Creates an instance of an Express application.
+const app = express(); | Creates an instance of the Express application. |

-app.listen(port, callback) Starts the Express server and listens on the specified port for incoming connections.
+app.listen(port, callback) | Starts the Express server and listens on the specified port for new connections. |

-app.get(path, callback) Defines a route handler for GET requests to the specified path.
+app.get(path, callback) | Creates a route handler for GET requests to a specific path. |

-Exploring npm install --save and Modern Alternatives
+Exploring npm install --save and modern alternatives

-Understanding the Historical Significance of the --save Option in npm install
+Understanding the historical significance of the --save option in npm install.

-Node.js and npm Package Management
+Node.js with npm Package management

 // Step 1: Initialize a new Node.js project